cdeljunco/cdeljunco.github.io/README.md

 Hopefully you can have some fun editing it, or maybe this has been overly complicated enough to put you off of JavaScript and front end development forever 😱.
 If so, that is understandable & I'm sorry!!

 Obviously feel free to email/text/carrier pigeon me if anything comes up when you are trying to work on this later.

+---

+### Clara notes to self

+- Where the code is that I should actually edit:
+  - index.html : contains the nav bar and, on desktop, the contact links.
+  - src/scripts/pages: contains .js files for each page
+    - On mobile, contact items are in About.js
+  - src/styles: contains styles